 HiF is directed by Hamilton professors of French on a rotating basis.
 The students benefit from the directors’ deep knowledge of the French educational system and of cultural and daily life in France.
 Hamilton in France is small enough to provide individual advising and personal support.
 In order to maintain that level of service, the program is limited to 35 students.

-The program’s integrated academic, linguistic and cultural components enable students to progress in their academic discipline, acquire excellent linguistic proficiency, gain confidence and be more informed citizens of the world.
+The program’s integrated academic, linguistic and cultural components enable students to progress in their academic discipline, acquire excellent linguistic proficiency, gain confidence and become more informed citizens of the world.

-Students who apply to the program need to understand that speaking only French is paramount, and that they are required to sign a pledge to speak nothing but French with members of the program.
-This pledge is one of the features that distinguishes Hamilton in France from most other American programs there.
+HiF students commit to speaking only French in all activities, with their hosts and HiF peers.
+Before departure and upon arrival, they are required to sign a pledge to speak nothing but French with members of the program.
+This pledge is one of the features that distinguishes Hamilton in France from most other American programs in France.

-A year's study in France can help secure graduate fellowships and assistantships, admission to graduate school in any discipline and teaching positions and other employment opportunities that require autonomy, flexibility and responsibility.
+Serious study in France through HiF has helped many students secure graduate fellowships and assistantships, admission to graduate school in a wide range of disciplines — medicine, law, business, architecture, museum, teaching positions and other employment opportunities that require autonomy, flexibility and responsibility.